-Our 2020 Trust Administration, Probate & Conservatorship Team”
+Our 2020 Trust & Estate Litigation Department Team

 If you have been named as a trust beneficiary, you have legal rights in California.
 When a person creates a trust, he or she appoints a trustee to manage the trust for the benefit of the beneficiary.
 As the beneficiary of a trust, you are the person for whom the trust was created.
 You are the person who will receive money or assets from the trust.

 Unfortunately, sometimes California trustees and estate executors abuse their powers.
 They might try to steal from beneficiaries or fail to make decisions that benefit the trustee.
 Or, the trustee might make decisions that only benefit him or her and not the beneficiary.
 In other cases, beneficiaries suspect that the trustee is misappropriating funds that belong to the beneficiaries.

 If you are a trust beneficiary in Sacramento who is being taken advantage of by a trustee, you are not alone.
 At the Law Office of Daniel Hunt, we have helped many clients successfully fight for their rights as a beneficiary.
 If you have been the victim of an abusive trustee, executor, or conservator, the law protects you.
 Contact the Law Office of Daniel Hunt as soon as possible to schedule your initial consultation with one of our experienced lawyers today.

 Under California law, trustees owe their beneficiaries a fiduciary duty.
 California has many specific timetables and rules that executors and trustees must follow.
 For example, trustees have a legal duty to notify beneficiaries that they are beneficiaries of a trust.
 Taking on the role of a trustee is significant and comes with significant duties.